atulX7/Phishing_extension/README.md

    git clone https://github.com/atulX7/Phishing-Detector.git
    cd Phishing-Detector
    npm run build
    python -m venv venv
    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
    pip3 install -r requirements.txt
    OPENAI_API_KEY=your_api_key_here

-Load the built extension into Chrome using Developer mode.
-Start the backend server:
+2. **Load the built extension into Chrome using Developer mode & Start the backend server:
    ```bash
    uvicorn main:app --reload

 ## Contributing
 We welcome contributions to the Phishing Detector! 🌟 Here's how you can contribute:
 1. Fork the repository to your account.
 2. Create a new branch for your feature or bug fix.